 The communication diagram is similar to the time diagram.
-The difference between these two diagrams is that the first one does not have a lifeline.
+The difference between these two diagrams is that the first does not have a lifeline.
 The diagram places the objects (the participants) and the interactions between them.
-This makes it possible to view the collective behavior of objects with a view to performing an operation.
+This makes it possible to view the collective behavior of objects in order to perform an operation.
 The communication diagram represents collaborations (collection of objects): relationships, functionality and communications.

 We use the communication diagram when starting a project, it helps to clarify the field of study, to frame the project.
 It is also useful to represent the collaboration between the field of study and the partners using the flows in, out, external actors and related fields.